 Rosehip Oil: Spotlight on the Best Face Oils

 Rosehip oil is one of the best carrier oils to start with if you're new to using face oils.
 Rosehip oil benefits are numerous, and you can use it on your face, body, and even hair.
-It is my favourite oil for so many reasons.
+It's suitable for all skin types and it's my favourite oil for so many reasons.
 It got me started down the face oil pathway (spoiler alert: face oils are amazing).

 The rose plant has been around for eons.
 The oldest known evidence of the existence of roses dates to the Eocene epoch ~50 million years ago!
 It's a woody perennial plant with over 300 species, global distribution, and a near-infinite number of ornamental varieties.
 Because of their beauty, fragrance, and their very sharp prickly thorns, roses have gained significance in many cultures from the standpoints of mysticism, folklore, art, romanticism, and symbology.
 In addition, roses have gained commercial relevance in the perfume and cosmetics industries and the food industry, i.e., rosehip tea, rose water, and rose syrup.

 The rosehip is the fruit of the rose plant and resembles a berry.
 Most rosehips are red, though some can be dark purple or even black.
 They are fleshy and contain multiple seeds held together by many fine, stiff hairs.
 From a nutritional and medicinal standpoint, the rosehip is very high in Vitamin C.

 If you're new to the idea of using oils on your face, check out our beginner's guide to face oils for more information about how to choose and use them.

 What is Rosehip Oil, and How is it Made?